chad-casa/Vespera_IoT/README.md

 1. Inital merge MQTT Simple, Luminaire and ENS160 sketches using Claude.ai
 2. System working locally without MQTT Publishing - legacy MQTT File used
 3. New MQTT file found with new port (1884 instead of 1883)
-4. Update topic to 6, Arduino_Secrets for relevant WI-FI, CO2ToColour ranges to be demo appropriate,SImplify colours used to Green, Orange and Red
+4. To finalise the custom sketch I updated topic to 6, Arduino_Secrets for relevant WI-FI, CO2ToColour ranges to be demo appropriate,Simplified colours used to Green, Orange and Red

 # Evaluation